Last updated on October 16th, 2021 at 08:02 pm

 Oh my!
 Okra and Lamb Stew: a recipe to try if you love Lamb.
 This is not your typical stew where you add everything in your crockpot or pan and forget about it for a while.
 Not at all, my darlings!
 This dish is an inspiration to anyone who thinks they cannot cook.

 There are so many ways you can prepare this dish and make your family very happy.
 The trick is to use your favorite spice mix.
-I am not talking about smoky spices; I am referring to a mixture of either a fresh spice blend or a dry spice blend.
+I am not talking about smoky spices; I refer to a mixture of a fresh spice blend or a dry spice blend.

 Cooking Lamb is not that difficult as you think.
 Now let’s hear the broken record again.
 Lamb needs tender loving care.
 Many of us do not have the luxury of eating fresh meat, and therefore we have to figure out ways to tone down the smell of the Lamb.
 Have I turned you off, or do I have your attention?

-What better way to add more flavor and aroma than with my Noubess hot and spicy sauces.
-Herbs, spices, and hot peppers is a good combination to spice up any lamb dishes.
-Trust me, it is.
+An excellent way to add more flavor and aroma is with Noubess hot and spicy sauces.
+Herbs, spices, and hot peppers are an ideal combination to spice up any lamb dish.
+Trust me, it is!

-You will never think to mix a hot and spicy herb sauce with the lamb because you are probably thinking that the hot sauce will either sweeten the lamb or make it too spicy.
-On the contrary, the hot sauce intensified the taste of the other spices and the lamb.
+You will never consider mixing a hot and spicy herb sauce with the Lamb because you probably think that the hot sauce will either sweeten the Lamb or make it too spicy.
+On the contrary, the hot sauce intensified the taste of the other spices and the Lamb.
 A perfect marriage!